-- Delayed-release capsule or tablets: Take it on an empty stomach, at least 1 hour before or 2 hours after a meal.
+- Delayed-release capsule or tablet: Take it on an empty stomach, at least 1 hour before or 2 hours after a meal.

 - Lialda® delayed-release tablet: Take with food.

-- Pentasa® extended-release capsule: You may swallow the capsule whole, or open the capsule and sprinkle the contents on applesauce or yogurt.
+- Pentasa® extended-release capsule: You may swallow the capsule whole, or open the capsule and sprinkle the contents onto soft foods (including applesauce or yogurt).
 Swallow the mixture right away without chewing.

 - Part of the medicine may pass into your stools.
 Tell your doctor if this happens repeatedly.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.